olutosinbanjo/Hello_World_dpcpp/README.md

 ### 4.1.1. 🔷 A Fun Way of Explaining

-🤓 <u> **Assumptions:** </u>
+🤓 **<u>Assumptions:</u>**

    1. Let position A represent a container having 12 boxes; each box has an inscription of the individual letters of the string value *Hello World!*; also, the arrangements of each box are in the same order as the string value *Hello World!*

    2. Let another position B represent a container 5cm away from position A.

    3. Let the moving distance from position A to position B and vice-versa be 1 unit of time (call this 1UT, if UT > 1 use UsT).

    4. Let any other task - shouting (SHT), waiting (WT), Idle (ID)  take 1 unit of time respectively.

    5. Let the movement from position A to position B be called a **COPY**

-🤓 <u> **Task** </u>
+🤓 **<u>Task</u>**

-1. Assign, *n*, number of persons to move all boxes in position A to position B; at position B, the boxes will be in the same order as the string value *Hello World!*.
+   1. Assign, *n*, number of persons to move all boxes in position A to position B; at position B, the boxes will be in the same order as the string value *Hello
+   World!*.

    2. If *n* > 1, let a leader be assigned, so that there is a team.

    3. If n == 1, at position B, let n shout *Hello World!* after arranging the boxes.

    4. If *n* > 1, at position B, on the call of the leader of the team, let the team after arranging the boxes shout *Hello World!*.

-🤓 <u> **Condition 1 : Only one box can be moved at a time** </u>
+🤓 **<u>Condition 1 : Only one box can be moved at a time</u>**

 Then:

   ✔️ If there is only 1 person, the task will take 23UsT for COPY + 1UT for WT + 1UT for SHT  = 25 UsT.

   ✔️ If there are 6 persons, the task will take 13UsT for COPY + 1UT for WT + 1UT for SHT = 15UsT.

   ✔️ If there are 9 persons, the task will take 7UsT for COPY + 1UT for ID + 1UT for WT + 1UT for SHT = 10UsT.

   ✔️ If there are 12 persons, the task will take 1UT for COPY + 1UT for WT + 1UT for SHT = 3UsT.

-🤓 <u> **Condition 1 : Two boxes can be moved at a time** </u>
+🤓 **<u>Condition 1 : Two boxes can be moved at a time</u>**

 Then:

   ✔️ If there is only 1 person, the task will take 11UsT for COPY + 1UT for WT + 1UT for SHT  = 13 UsT.

   ✔️ If there are 6 persons, the task will take 6UsT for COPY + 1UT for WT + 1UT for SHT = 8UsT.

   ✔️ If there are 9 persons, there are too many persons than required, so, select 6 persons.
 The task will take 8UsT.

   ✔️ If there are 12 persons, there are too many persons than required, so, select 6 persons.
 The task will take 8UsT.

 ### 4.1.1.1. 🔷 What did we learn